apache/openserverless-cli/README.md

 The following environment variables allows to ovverride certain defaults.

-- `DEBUG` if set enable debugging messages
-- `TRACE` when set gives mode detailes tracing informations, also enable DEBUG=1
-- `EXTRA` appends extra arguments to the task invocation - useful when you need to set extra variables with a nuvopts active.
-- `OS` overrides the value of the detected operating system - useful to test prereq scripts
--  `ARCH` overrides the value of the detected architecture - useful to test prereq scripts
 - `OPS_HOME` is the home dir, defaults to `~/.nuv` if not defined
 - `NUV_ROOT` is the folder where `ops` looks for its tasks.
 If not defined, if will first look in current directory for an `olaris` folder otherwise download it from githut fron the `NUV_REPO` with a git clone
 - `OPS_BIN` is the folder where `ops` looks for binaries (external command line tools).
 If not defined, it defaults to `~/.nuv/<os>-<arch>/bin`.
 All the prerequisites are downloaded in this directory